kganich/SATSolver/README.md

 A SAT solver is a tool designed to solve Boolean satisfiability problems (SAT).
 The SAT problem is the problem of determining whether there exists an assignment of variables that satisfies a given Boolean formula expressed in Conjunctive Normal Form (CNF).
 If such an assignment exists, the formula is called satisfiable (`SAT`), otherwise, it is unsatisfiable (`UNSAT`).

-### Conjunctive Normal Form (CNF)
-A CNF is a conjunction of clauses, where each clause is a disjunction of literals.
-For example:
-- Formula: (x1 ∨ ¬x2) ∧ (¬x1 ∨ x3)

 ### DPLL Algorithm

 The DPLL algorithm is a backtracking-based search algorithm used to determine the satisfiability of a logical formula in CNF.
 It operates with the following main steps: